caltechlibrary/cold/README.md

 Overview
 --------

 Caltech Library maintains a list of people, groups and funders and their related identifiers.
 For many years these were managed using a spreadsheets.
-That has become combersome over time.  **COLD** manages that data as JSON objects in [dataset](https://github.com/caltechlibrary/dataset) collections.
-TypeScript provides a middleware for interacting with datasetd while a front end web server provides access control (e.g. via Shibboleth).
+That has become cumbersome.  **COLD** manages data as JSON objects in [dataset](https://github.com/caltechlibrary/dataset) collections.
+TypeScript provides a middleware for the user interface with datasetd providing object management.
+The front end web server provides access control (e.g. via Shibboleth).

-Since we are no longer limited to rows and columns the data models can evolve as beyond row and columns if needed.
+COLD is no longer limited to rows and columns so data models can evolve as needed.

 Implementation
 --------------

 This repository implements COLD, a web application for curating object lists and other datum.
 It is built using TypeScript and Deno.
-It depends on the JSON API provided by [datasetd](https://github.com/caltechlibrary/dataset).
+It requires the JSON API provided by [datasetd](https://github.com/caltechlibrary/dataset).

-Your front end web server (e.g. Apache 2 + Shibboleth) needs to be configure to reverse proxy the cold services.
-The front end web server is responsible for access control.
-Ideally your front end web server software (e.g. Apache2, NginX , Lighttpd) is configured with a a single sign-on implementation like Shibboleth.
-For development services you can just use basic auth.
+Your front end web server (e.g. Apache 2 + Shibboleth) must to be configure to reverse proxy the cold services. **The front end web server is responsible for access control.** Ideally your front end web server software (e.g. Apache2, NginX , Lighttpd) is configured with a a single sign-on implementation like Shibboleth.
+For development services you can just use basic auth for access control testing.

-The TypeScript based services can be run via Deno tasks or setup to run from systemd.
+In development TypeScript based services can be run via Deno tasks.
+In a [deployed setting](deployment.md) you should compile `cold_admin` and run it along with `datasetd` under systemd or other daemon manage system (e.g. macOS launchd).

 Details
 -------

-- **cold** is built on TypeScript middleware interacting with Dataset collections via `datasetd`. `datasetd` provides both static file services, access to dataset collections as well as the ability to query the collections.
-Dynamic pages use [handlerbars](https://handlerbarsjs.com) templates, each with their own "view" template heirarchies.
+- **cold_admin** is built as TypeScript middleware interacting with Dataset collections via `datasetd`. `datasetd` provides both static file services, access to dataset collections as well as the ability to query the collections.
+Dynamic pages use [handlerbars](https://handlerbarsjs.com) templates, each with their own "view" template hierarchies.

+- **directory_sync** is build as TypeScript command line program suitable to be run from a cronjob.
+It is responsble for updating Caltech People data from the Caltech directory.

+- **ds_importer** is a once time import script used to bootstrap the data in cold from our legacy spreadsheets

+- **datasetd** is part of the [Dataset](https://github.com/caltechlibrary/dataset) project.
+It provides the JSON API needed to curate the objects in a dataset collection.

 Public content access is through files exported to our [Feeds](https://feeds.library.caltech.edu) system.
 Deno is used to managed tasks that export content to it.